-“Pit Bulls” Bad Rap From Half-Truths & Uninformed Journalists
+“Pit Bulls” Bad Rap From Journalists

-Yes, just as if you asked a color-blind scientist to report on the colors of a rainbow you would call his findings “fact.”
-But wouldn’t it be responsible and your duty to report the “facts” with a bit more (color) integrity and give a full account of the context and what took place?
-It isn’t always so black and white (puns intended) and to mislead readers is negligent.
+Yes, just as if you asked a color-blind scientist to report on the colors of a rainbow one may call his findings “fact.”
+But wouldn’t it be responsible to report those “facts.”
+Instead, we can act with providing more color, integrity and to provide a full account of the context and what took place.
+It isn’t always so black and white (all puns intended).
+To mislead readers is negligent.

 There are many ways to rid society of Breed Discrimination Legislation, BSL, myths and to debunk half-truths.
 Propagating breed discrimination legislation, fears, and misleading numbers is the wrong way to help anyone and an abdication of animal rights.